RossMeikleham/PlutoBoy/README.md

 - navigate to the `build\Android` folder.
 - Clone the SDL2 Mercurial Repository to the `jni` folder: `hg clone http://hg.libsdl.org/SDL jni/SDL`
 - Copy the `SDL/android-project/src/org/libsdl/app/SDLActivity.java` from SDL to `build/Android/src/org/libsdl/app/SDLActivity.java`
-- Generate the `default.properties` file with `android update project -p .`
 - Compile the C/C++ source with `ndk-build`
 - Run `ant clean` then `ant release` which should generate the APK file in the `build` folder.
+The resulting APK will need to be signed before being able to run, if just wanting to run then `ant debug` which will generate a signed debug apk which can be installed/run straight away.

 #### Building (Eclipse)
 - Ensure the environment variable `ANDROID_HOME` is set, and the NDK and SDK are in the PATH.